About the Journal

 Refund Policy

 If an article is withdrawn by the authors after acceptance following peer review, only 70% of the Article Processing Charge (APC) will be refunded.
-No refunds will be issued once the article has been processed
+No refunds will be issued once the article has been processed.

 Open Access Policy

-This journal provides immediate open access to its content, based on the principle that freely available research fosters a broader global exchange of knowledge.
+The Asian Journal of Medical Sciences provides immediate open access to all published content, guided by the principle that freely available research fosters a wider global exchange of knowledge.

 Retraction Policy